mercuryseries/HoverTitle.js/README.md

 #### Create your own theme

-You case use many themes for your title.
+HoverTitle allows you to as many themes as you want.
 By default, the default theme is used :)
 But of course, you can use others themes like `blue, gray, black ` or create your own theme.

 For creating your own theme, you just have to modify the css file **hovertitle.css** and add a new class `hovertitle-name_of_your_theme`.
 For example` hovertitle-red`.